Shlomo Amar: Work with "Lost Tribes"

-Shlomo Amar worked heavily to bring the Falash Mura to Israel, and stated "that anyone related to a member of Beta Israel through matrilineal descent qualified as Jewish and should be brought to Israel by the government".
+Shlomo Amar worked heavily to bring the Falash Mura to Israel, and stated "that anyone related to a member of Beta Israel through matrilineal descent qualified as Jewish should be brought to Israel by the government".
 In January 2004, following the recommendations of the Knesset and the Chief Rabbis, Ariel Sharon announced a plan (still largely unimplemented) to bring all of the Falash Mura (presently close to 18,000) to Israel by the end of 2007.
 He stated in 2008,“We are all culpable, and we are all to blame for not bringing Ethiopia’s Jewry home (reference to the Falash Mura) with the rest of the Jewish people,” said Rabbi Amar, following a heated debate concerning governmental policy towards Ethiopian immigrants.
 “No amount of heartfelt words can change that fact.”
 More recently, Shlomo Amar has ruled that descendants of Ethiopian Jews who were forced to convert to Christianity are "unquestionably Jews in every respect".
 With the consent of Ovadia Yosef, Amar ruled that it is forbidden to question the Jewishness of this community, pejoratively called Falash Mura.